 With every new year comes revamped strategies designed to help achieve overarching business goals.
 As we wrap up the first month of 2019, it’s not too late to commit to some business-focused new year’s resolutions that’ll help you reach those goals.

-We’ve put together a list of five resolutions that will help Accounts Receivable (A/R) teams drive towards a more successful 2019.
+We’ve put together a list of five resolutions that will help AR teams drive towards a more successful 2019.

 As with any resolution, it’s important to take a step back and take stock of the current situation.
 What do we do well?
 Where can we improve?
-This is the same for A/R teams when coming up with goals.
-What processes seem to be working, and which need to be revisited and reworked?
+This is the same for accounts receivable (AR) teams when coming up with goals.
+What AR processes seem to be working, and which need to be revisited and reworked?
 Once you’ve done this, you can then work toward making the adjustments that will benefit your team, and ultimately your organization.

-2. Dust off customer data and keep it clean… and safe!
+Dust off your customer data and keep it clean and safe

 In today’s business environment, we’re only as good as the data we collect and put to use.
 When it comes to payments, there’s an enormous amount of data that needs to be collected, analyzed, and applied.
 This is a perfect opportunity to ensure that your customer data is accurate.
 While the auditing process might take some time, it will ultimately save you a lot of time and headaches throughout the year from working with outdated or inaccurate data.